AshwinRaaj/simplewebserver/README.md

 The programs in this language are called scripts.
 They can be written right in a web page’s HTML and run automatically as the page loads.</br>
 Scripts are provided and executed as plain text.
 They don’t need special preparation or compilation to run.</br>
 </br>
-In this aspect, JavaScript is very different from another language called Java.
+In this aspect, JavaScript is very different from another language called Java.</br>
 </br>
+To learn Javascript Coding and more information regarding it ,click on the link below.</br>
+<a href="https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics"> Reference Link</a>
 <h2><p align = "center">PYTHON</p></h><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/1200px-Python-logo-notext.svg.png" alt="pYTHON" width="200px" height="200px" style="float:right">
 </br>
 Python is a widely used general-purpose, high level programming language.
 It was created by Guido van Rossum in 1991 and further developed by the Python Software Foundation.
 It was designed with an emphasis on code readability, and its syntax allows programmers to express their concepts in fewer lines of code.</br>